Great Australian Bight

 The Great Australian Bight is a large oceanic bight, or open bay, off the central and western portions of the southern coastline of mainland Australia.

+There are two definitions for its extent—one by the International Hydrographic Organization (IHO) and another by the Australian Hydrographic Service (AHS).
+The bight is generally considered part of the Indian Ocean, although the AHS classifies it as part of the Southern Ocean.
+Its coastline is characterized by cliff faces and rocky capes, making it an ideal location for whale-watching.

+This oceanic feature was first encountered by European explorers in 1627, and was accurately charted by English navigator Matthew Flinders in 1802.
+The Great Australian Bight came into existence about 50 million years ago when the supercontinent Gondwana broke apart, separating Antarctica from Australia.

+The Bight's waters are highly biodiverse, especially in zooplankton, due to specific ocean currents.
+However, more research is needed to fully understand the region's complex ecosystems and the potential impacts of human activities, such as resource extraction.
+Southern bluefin tuna are a popular fishing target in the Bight, and there have been attempts to explore the area for oil and gas since the 1960s.
+However, these proposals have faced significant opposition due to the potential environmental impacts.

 Extent

 Two definitions of the extent are in use – one used by the International Hydrographic Organization (IHO) and the other used by the Australian Hydrographic Service (AHS).

 The IHO defines the Great Australian Bight as having the following limits:

 On the North.
 The south coast of the Australian mainland.

 On the South.
 A line joining West Cape Howe (35°08′S 117°37′E) Australia to South West Cape, Tasmania.

 On the East.
 A line from Cape Otway, Victoria to King Island and thence to Cape Grim, the northwest extreme of Tasmania.

-The AHS defines the bight with a smaller area, from Cape Pasley, Western Australia, to Cape Carnot, South Australia - a distance of 1160 km.
+The AHS defines the bight with a smaller area, from Cape Pasley, Western Australia, to Cape Carnot, South Australia – a distance of 1160 km.

 Much of the bight lies due south of the expansive Nullarbor Plain, which straddles South Australia and Western Australia.
 The Eyre Highway passes close to the cliffs of the bight between the Head of the Bight and Eucla.

 Outside of Australia, the Great Australian Bight is generally considered part of the Indian Ocean.
 The AHS considers it to be part of the Southern Ocean, using the expanded Australian definition used for this ocean.
 The IHO in its Limits of Oceans and Seas (both the currently in-force 1953 edition and the 2002 never-approved draft) includes the bight with the Indian Ocean, while Bass Strait and the Tasman Sea are included by IHO with the South Pacific Ocean in the 2002 draft.
 In the 1953 edition, IHO includes Bass Strait as part of the Indian Ocean.